-"Mission and Service Giving" is the name given to funds contributed by congregations throughout the Uniting Church Synod towards the total mission and service work of the Synod.
+"Mission and Service" is the name given to funds contributed by congregations throughout the Uniting Church Synod towards the total mission and service work of the Synod.
 Presbyteries and congregations work together to decide the contribution of each congregation to Mission and Service for the following year.

 Remittance advices are available from the Synod office.
-Please contact the Accounts Receivable Officer on 9251 5227 or e-mail accounting@victas.uca.org.au if you require a remittance advice.
+Please contact Jackie Man on 9251 5227 or e-mail Jackie.man@victas.uca.org.au if you require a remittance advice.
 Mission and Service Giving can be paid by cheque, BPay or Direct Debit.